Wayne Messam: Early life, education, and football

+Messam was born in South Bay, Florida to Delsey and Hubert, who had both emigrated from Jamaica.
+When the family came to the United States, Hubert worked as a migrant farmer in the sugarcane fields of Florida's Glades region.

-After graduating from Glades Central High School in Belle Glade, FL, Messam attended Florida State University, where he played as a wide receiver for the Florida State Seminoles from 1993 through 1996.
+After graduating from Glades Central High School in Belle Glade, Florida, Messam attended Florida State University, where he played as a wide receiver for the Florida State Seminoles from 1993 through 1996.
 He was a member of the 1993 national championship team and caught 62 passes for 793 yards and four touchdowns during his college football career as a Seminole.
+Messam was also a member of the Florida State Seminoles track and field team and competed at the 1993 Atlantic Coast Conference indoor championships in the 55 meter hurdles.
 He graduated from Florida State in 1997 with a bachelor's degree in Management Information Systems.